 Once upon a midnight dreary, while I pondered, weak and weary,

-Over many a quaint and curious volume of forgotten lore--
+Over many a quaint and curious volume of forgotten lore--While I nodded, nearly napping, suddenly there came a tapping,

 As of some one gently rapping, rapping at my chamber door.